Ultimate Drift Hunters Tuning Guide

 rear camber

-Traction is everything when it comes to the true drifting experience, so try not to go too crazy with your rear camber, opting for around -1 to -2 degrees to get the optimal grip for the maximum drift.
+Traction is everything for the best drifting grip, so try not to go too crazy with your rear camber.
+Opt for around -1 to -2 degrees to get the optimal grip for the maximum drift.

 Stance and fitment can transform a drift car from looking insanely cool to being the butt of the jokes at the track.